MattRCole/env-verify/README.md

   },
   baseUrl: 'BASE_URL'
 })

-//if .env values are missing, strictVerify will log errors and immidiately exit
 ```

 ### Prerequisites

-This package works best with projects that have centralized config files, IE: You map your `.env` variables to a `config` object in a file, and `import`/`require` that file wherever you need `.env` values.
+This package works best with projects that have centralized config files, IE: You map your `.env` variables to a `config` object in a file, and `import`/`require` that config object wherever you need `.env` values.

 Other than that, just install the package and get going!